stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 +++

-This is a guide for setting up an Apple Mac for software development.
-Current versions of macOS have a fairly good default configuration for general-purpose use, but you do need to to adjust some of the security settings.
-In addition, you need to install several pieces of software in order to make the system useful for development.
+A guide to setting up an Apple Mac for DevOps and software development.

 <!--more-->